mk-fg/incremetal-disk-compare-and-sync/README.rst

 to treat missing or invalid hash-map-file as an error, as it should probably always be there for routine runs, and should never be rebuilt anew with a complete resync by such scripts.

+Hash-map file format is not tied to current host's type sizes or endianness.

 .. _BLAKE2s: https://en.wikipedia.org/wiki/BLAKE_(hash_function)